 - To which party does the legislator belong?

 Your legislators have been elected to represent you and your interests, regardless of your party affiliation.
 However, it is important to know their party affiliations to determine if they are in the majority or minority party in the legislature.
 While many legislators seek to work collaboratively and across party lines, members of the majority party still have an advantage in efforts to get legislative proposals passed.

 The fastest way to gather this information is to go online.
-AWI’s Compassion Index is a searchable database that tracks members’ cosponsorship of and votes on animal welfare bills.
+AWI’s Action Center is a searchable database that tracks members’ cosponsorship of and votes on animal welfare bills.
 It covers the current Congress as well as the three previous Congresses.
 Members’ individual websites also provide information on where they stand on the issues.
-The Compassion Index includes links to these sites.
+The Action Center includes links to these sites.

 For information on state bills, you can visit the main page of a specific state legislature.
 Bills are searchable by number, keyword, and sponsor, and each representative (sometimes called “assemblymember” or “delegate”) and senator has a page with contact and other information.
 AWI’s website also provides details about certain state bills related to animal welfare topics.

 Note: Federal bills are designated either House of Representatives (H.R.) or Senate (S.), depending on the chamber of Congress in which the bill originated, followed by a number.
 Other forms of legislation include resolutions, joint resolutions, and concurrent resolutions.
 Sometimes similar or identical “companion” bills are introduced in both chambers.
 State bills generally use H or HB, and S or SB.